Characterization of DESI fiber assignment incompleteness effect on 2-point clustering and mitigation methods for DR1 analysis: Estimator-level mitigation techniques

 This approach, originally developed for the SDSS survey \cite{bosslsscat}, relies on two separate sets of weights, described in detail in \cite{DESI2024.II.KP3, KP3s15-Ross}.
 In brief, we assign a completeness value to each target, $f_{\rm TLID}$, evaluated as the inverse of the total number of targets of the same class at the given tile and fiber, and we define the corresponding completeness weight as:

-$f_{\rm TLID}$ tells us how many targets were competing for the fiber and, consequently, represent a direct estimate of the assignment probability, in the case of a uniformly randomized process. $f_{\rm TLID}$ alone does not capture all incompleteness effects, such as, e.g., fibers assigned to standard stars or sky in order to meet a minimum threshold, or low-priority ELGs having no chance of being assigned in the proximity of an LRG (exclusion regions induced by QSO are already included in the veto mask).
+$f_{\rm TLID}$ tells us how many targets were competing for the fiber and, consequently, represent a direct estimate of the assignment probability, in the case of a uniformly randomized process.
+Being derived directly from galaxy counts, $w_{comp}$ is, by definition, an integer value, generally below 10, as shown in figures \ref{fig:w_altMTL_FFA} and \ref{fig:comp_vs_IIP_aMTL}. $f_{\rm TLID}$ alone does not capture all incompleteness effects, such as, e.g., fibers assigned to standard stars or sky in order to meet a minimum threshold, or low-priority ELGs having no chance of being assigned in the proximity of an LRG (exclusion regions induced by QSO are already included in the veto mask).
 These processes ultimately depend on random choices, made by the targeting algorithm, whose impact on the completeness is expected to be fairly uniform within any given group of overlapping tiles.
 For each of such groups we therefore introduce an additional completeness fraction, defined as

 where $N_{\rm tot}$ is the total number of targets of a given type and $N_{\rm associated}$ the number of not assigned targets at combinations of tile and fiber that got assigned to that target type.
 The numerator corresponds to the sum of the $w_{comp}$ weights over the assigned galaxies, thus if we divide each weight by $f_{\rm tile}$ their sum becomes $N_{\rm tot}$, by construction.
 In practice, rather than introducing an additional weight $1/f_{\rm tile}$ for the data, we use $f_{\rm tile}$ as a weight for the randoms.
 The procedure is well defined, as the same tile groupings exist in both the data and random samples, and it serves as an effective way to mitigate noise by utilizing a large number of tracers, since the number of randoms can be made much larger.
 Throughout the manuscript we frequently refer to this weighting scheme as ``fiducial weights".